ti-a-go/organo-frontend/README.md

 # Set up backend

-This is a frontend application build with React and React-Query that uses data from a backend application.
+This is a frontend application built with React and React-Query that uses data from a backend application.

 So, you need to run the backend before to start this application.